What You Need to Know About Heart Health

 Know the Signs of a Heart Attack

 If you should experience a heart attack, knowing the signs and calling 911 immediately could save your life.
 Some of the signs differ between men and women, with those in women sometimes being more subtle or seemingly unconnected to a heart emergency.
+For example, women may experience nausea and dizziness without any chest pain.
 Be aware of all these signs and symptoms and seek emergency medical help right away:

 - Discomfort in the center of your chest that feels like pressure, squeezing, or pain; the sensation lasts for a few minutes or may come and go.

 - Discomfort in the neck, jaw, back, stomach or arms, as well as the chest or instead of the chest